Dries Buytaert

 • Success doesn't come overnight.
 We tend to greatly overestimate what we can achieve in the next 10 months and greatly underestimate what we can achieve in the next 10 years.

 • Your life will not turn out the way you expect it too, and in the end that is a good thing.
 I didn't know when I was 21 that I was going to start a company in Boston.
-If your future turns out exactly the way you plan, that means you're living the plan of a 21-year old, and that should give you pause.
+Take your chances.

 • Don't settle.
 In everything you do, keep your standards high.
 When it comes to the important things in life, the details are not the details.